craffaele/calculator/README.md

 - Beginning an entry with just an operator/ decimal will stub out an expression or float for you.
 Ex: 0+3 or 0.3
 - Submit entry for evaluation with Enter or '='.

+Controlled input prohibits entry of any non-numeric or non-operator characters.
+More than one successive operator is disallowed with the exception of '-'.

 ## Installation

 1. Clone down repository.